CSCfi/csc-user-guide/docs/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 * During the pilot phase, all approved projects will get 24 hours of access to the FiQCI Quantum Partition, `q_fiqci`.
 * The billing unit is QPU minutes (1440 QPUm), and is counted as the wall-clock time running in `q_fiqci`.
+* Max run time for a single job is 30 minutes.

 ## Preparing for the Pilot Phase